soso-song/loqal-discussion-website/README.md

    | /reports<br>/type/answer | GET<br>\[adminAPI\]| | | - (json)array of Report<br> - status 401: Unauthorized <br> - status 404: Reported user not found<br> - status 500: Internal Server Error | Get all reports with type 'a'. |
    | /reports/:id | GET<br>\[adminAPI\]| Report ID| | - (json)Report<br> - status 401: Unauthorized <br> - status 404: Invalid Report ID<br> - status 404: Report not found<br> - status 500: Internal Server Error | Get report by given report id.|
    | /reports/:id | PATCH<br>\[adminAPI\]| Report ID |{reviewer,<br>isReviewed}| - (json) updated Report <br>- status 400: Bed Request<br>  - status 401: Unauthorized <br>  - status 404: Invalid Report ID<br> - status 404: Report not found<br> - status 500: Internal Server Error | Edit state of report with given report id. |

+#### Example for testing a Report route in Postman:
+ Ex.
+Testing a `get /reports` route:

+   * By looking at the Method\[middleware\] column, we can see that most `/reports` routes runs with the adminAuthenticateAPI middleware, so we need to log in with an admin account before testing, or else you will receive status 401 Unauthorized error.
+       * The very first admin user is setted by changing the `isAdmin` field of a User from the database.
+   * To test a get `/reports` routes, set method to GET, enter `http://localhost:5000/reports`, since we can see from the table above that we don't need any other inputs, simply send request.
+   * A list of Report Objects will be returned.

 ### Notice (`notice.js`)
 #### Notice Schema Explanation